Drewthurm21/sorted/README.md

         ```
     </details>

-- Lastly we made a few simple buttons.
+- Lastly, I made a few simple buttons.
 One to start the sorting visualization, and one to create / render a new list of values.
 So.
 The creation is complete.
 It works but, even aside from sloppy first-attempt code, there are drawbacks and things that I would like to refactor.
 Here are some of the things I'd like to improve on the next iteration:

   1. The visualization is kind of jarring.
 It gets the point across, but it's not pretty.
      - _a._ the columns don't move horizontally, they just swap sizes.